ot4i-cookbooks/ibm_integration_bus/README.md

 `ibm_integration_bus` Cookbook
 ==========================
-[IBM Integration Bus](http://www-03.ibm.com/software/products/us/en/integration-bus/), formerly known as WebSphere Message Broker, is an enterprise service bus (ESB) providing connectivity and universal data transformation for service-oriented architecture (SOA) and non-SOA environments.
+[IBM Integration Bus](http://www-03.ibm.com/software/products/us/en/integration-bus/), previously known as WebSphere Message Broker, is an enterprise service bus (ESB) providing connectivity and universal data transformation for service-oriented architecture (SOA) and non-SOA environments.
 Businesses of any size can eliminate point-to-point connections and batch processing regardless of platform, protocol, or data format.

 You can find more information about using IBM Integration Bus from the [IBM Integration Bus Version 9.0 Information Center](http://pic.dhe.ibm.com/infocenter/wmbhelp/v9r0m0/index.jsp).

-Use this cookbook to install and configure all the components that you need to start developing applications with [IBM Integration Bus](http://www-03.ibm.com/software/products/us/en/integration-bus/), including:
+Use this cookbook to install and configure all of the components that you need to start developing applications with [IBM Integration Bus](http://www-03.ibm.com/software/products/us/en/integration-bus/), including:

 * IBM Integration Bus runtime component